 You can explore Victoria Falls in as little as two days.
-If this is your plan, you will want to get as much as possible out of each hour of your visit.
-You can do precisely that by booking your accommodation close to the falls and going on at least one or two tours.
+If this is your plan, you'll want to get as much as possible out of each hour of your visit.
+You can do that by booking your accommodation close to the falls and going on at least one or two tours.

-Depending on the season you are visiting, which you can read more about in this article, there are a lot of different activities available around the falls.
-If you only have two days, aim to arrive as early as possible.
+Depending on the season of your trip, which you can read more about in this article, there are a lot of different activities available around the falls.
+Aim to arrive as early as possible if you only have two days.
 If you arrive later in the day, head straight to the falls to get your first glimpse and attend a Boma dinner after settling into your hotel.
 It is an exciting event with a traditional dinner combined with drums and live music.

 The next day, you can book a tour around the falls and visit all the main highlights.
-A guided tour will let you dive deeper into the history, without much planning on your part.
+A guided tour will let you dive deeper into the history without much planning on your part.
 You also have the option to go and explore the area by yourself, and there are many hiking trails available.
-Going on on a canoe trip early in the morning or trying bungee jumping if you're feeling more adventurous are other great options.
+Other adventurous options include taking a canoe trip early in the morning or bungee jumping.

-If you are staying three or four days, take a day trip to Chobe National Park in Botwswana.
+If you stay three or four days, take a day trip to Chobe National Park in Botswana.
 It is an excellent way to explore the wildlife in the area, including an abundant elephant population.
-On your fourth day, visit the Livingstone Island and swim in the famous Devil's Pool.
+On your fourth day, visit Livingstone Island and swim in the Devil's Pool.
 Another lesser-known but equally exciting option is the Angel's Pool.

 Don't leave without taking a sunset cruise on the Zambezi River.
-A sunset cruise usually lasts for three hours and offers extensive animal viewing, including hippo, elephants, crocodiles, and an abundance of bird species.
-You will usually find entertainment aboard as well, with music and dancing, making the whole experience a lot of fun.
-If you go on a cruise that includes a meal, make sure to ask if it is only snacks or a full dinner so you can be well prepared to enjoy.
+A sunset cruise usually lasts three hours and offers extensive animal viewing, including hippos, elephants, crocodiles, and abundant bird species.
+You'll usually find entertainment aboard, with music and dancing, making the whole experience fun.
+If you go on a cruise that includes a meal, ask if it is only snacks or a full dinner so you can be well prepared to enjoy.

-If you are looking to catch a beautiful Victoria Falls rainbow, make sure to be at the falls around 2-3 pm.
-If you're hungry while there, head to the Lookout Café where you can have a nice lunch while enjoying stunning views.
-Don't forget to catch a sunset by the falls too!
+If you want to catch a beautiful Victoria Falls rainbow, be at the falls around 2-3 pm.
+If you're hungry while there, head to the Lookout Café, where you can have a nice lunch while enjoying stunning views.
+Don't forget to catch a sunset by the falls!